emc-openstack/unity-cinder-driver/doc/source/configuration/block-storage/drivers/dell-emc-unity-driver.rst

 - Efficient non-disruptive volume backup.
 - Revert a volume to a snapshot.
 - Create thick volumes.
+- Create and delete consistent groups.
+- Add/remove volumes to/from a consistent group.
+- Create and delete consistent group snapshots.
+- Clone a consistent group.
+- Create a consistent group from a snapshot.
 - Attach a volume to multiple servers simultaneously (multiattach).
+- Volume replications.

 Driver configuration
 ~~~~~~~~~~~~~~~~~~~~